yandex-cloud/yandex-cloud-ml-sdk/README.md

 ])
 ```

-For more langchain integration examples look into `examples/langchain` folder.
+For more LangChain integration examples look into `examples/langchain` folder.